imsight-knowhow/sqpr-reading-notes/notes/SpQR/main-note.md

 - **Grouped quantization with quantized metadata**: Uses very small groups for quantization scales and zeros to reduce error, but stores the scales themselves in low-bit quantized form so that metadata does not dominate the overall bit budget; with 16-bit stats and tiny groups, scale/zero would cost on the order of 2 bits per weight by themselves, making 3-4 bit total budgets impossible.
    > "We implement a variant of grouped quantization with very small group size, e.g. 16 contiguous elements, but we show that one can quantize the quantization scales themselves to a 3-bit representation."
 (Introduction; paper-source/primary/tex/main.tex)
    > "\[\overline{b} \simeq b_{w} + \frac{b_{s} + b_{z}}{\beta_1} + \frac{64}{\beta_1 \beta_2} + 32 r_o\]" (Appendix; paper-source/primary/tex/appendix.tex)
-- **CSR-like sparse storage for outliers**: Outliers are stored row-wise like CSR, enabling efficient sparse matmul and predictable memory access patterns.
+- **Compressed Sparse Row (CSR)-like sparse storage for outliers**: Outliers are stored row-wise like CSR, enabling efficient sparse matmul and predictable memory access patterns.
   > "To accommodate all possible structures, we encode outliers individually, in a row-wise arrangement similar to CSR."
 (Method; paper-source/primary/tex/method.tex)
 - **Custom GPU inference kernel**: Combines a dense low-bit matmul with a specialized sparse kernel for outliers, achieving both compression and speedups.
   > "We design an efficient GPU-based decoding implementation for the SpQR format... we develop a specialized sparse-matrix multiplication algorithm... and then performs matrix multiplication."
 (Method; paper-source/primary/tex/method.tex)